hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

 versions can be loaded by executing ``module avail cluster``.

 On the login nodes and inside a job environment, the correct version of the cluster module will be loaded automatically.
 This means that for these cases, you do not need to take any special action: the modules from the appropriate software stack will be the only ones available to you.
-As a result of this change, you do not need to do ``module use/unuse`` in your jobscripts.
-Such lines can be perfectly removed from your jobscript (unless you deal with an exceptional case).
+There is hence no need for ``module use/unuse`` commands in your jobscripts (unless you deal with an exceptional case).

 .. note::